Epideme: Production

 For Paul Alexander's second script, he used an old Jasper Carrott joke for the premise of the plot – "What if your flu could talk to you?
-Wouldn't it just say that it was doing its job?"
-Again, Naylor helped out with the script, tweaking it to conform to the Red Dwarf universe.
+Wouldn't it just say that it was doing its job?".

 An alternate ending was scripted and filmed for the episode – involving the dead arm, containing the Epideme virus, flying through space and then towards the camera – but it was decided to end the episode just before this scene.

 Of the many new props needed for the new series was a laser bone-saw – used for the scenes of severing the Epideme-infected arm.
 For the scene, Chloë Annett had taken several attempts to cut the arm off.

-Voice artist Gary Martin played the talking virus Epideme.
-He was recommended by Danny John-Jules, his friend of many years' standing, and had even been with Danny when he auditioned for the role of the Cat in the mid-eighties.
+Gary Martin played Epideme, having been recommended by his long-time friend Danny John-Jules.

 Nicky Leatherbarrow also appeared, in heavy make-up, as Caroline Carmen – the initial carrier of the Epideme virus.

 Reception

 Originally broadcast on the British television channel BBC2 on 28 February 1997 in the 9:00 pm evening slot, this episode's television ratings were high.
 Although Series VII as a whole received a mixed response from fans and critics alike, this was considered one of the better episodes.

 DVDActive thought the episode was "a nice idea, and one that is well-executed ... the final scene is one of the funniest of the series."
 DVD Verdict thought that this episode was the first in which the character of Kochanski finally "reached her stride" after all the "attitude and aggravation during those first few shows".
 Sci-Fi Online noted that the episode was "particularly reminiscent of Confidence and Paranoia, since it deals with a talking disease."